aphalo/ggpmisc/README.md

 useful for applying arbitrary functions returning numeric vectors.
 They are specially useful with functions lime `cumsum()`, `cummax()` and `diff()`.

+## Positions

+Two enhanced versions of `position_nudge()` are provided, `position_nudge_center()` and `position_nudge_line()`.
+These functions make it possible to apply nudging that varies automatically according to the relative position of points with respect to arbitrary points or lines, or with respect to a polynomial or smoothing spline fitted on-the-fly to the the observations.

 ## ggplot methods